-Market Watch: Why shares have bounced back
+Market Watch: What next for the sharemarket?

 Taylor noted that Warren Buffett had been unusually downbeat about the market outlook at his recent AGM (held by video conference).

-That was perhaps because he had traditionally been a fan of old world companies and steered clear of tech stocks.
+That was perhaps because he had traditionally been a fan of old-world companies and steered clear of tech stocks.

-Buffet also warned investors not focus to closely on daily market moves and try and focus on the earnings and underlying value of investments.
+Buffet also warned investors not focus too closely on daily market moves and try and focus on the earnings and underlying value of investments.

-That was always good advice Taylor, said.
+That was always good advice, Taylor said.

-Although for active investors it was worth monitoring through the volatility because "you might see opportunities that, if you only looked once a month, you'd completely miss", he said.
+Although for active investors, it was worth monitoring through the volatility because "you might see opportunities that, if you only looked once a month, you'd completely miss", he said.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website